-Students investigate at least 5 case studies on issues of gender, humanity, feminism, and Post Modern trends focusing on the natural environment and the use of technology and new materials.
+Preliminary Course HSC Course The program looks at these topics for studying and art making: Students investigate at least 5 case studies on issues of gender, humanity, feminism, and The human figure as a Form of Expression Post Modern trends focusing on the natural environment and the use of technology and new materials.
+Post Modern Sculpture, and Identity .
 Students complete a research assignment to support studying artworks class work.
 The art making component involves the development and completion of a Body of Work in one of the following forms: painting, drawing, ceramics, sculpture, or collection of works.